Title

 A comprehensive Philippine law that regulates motor vehicle traffic, requiring registration and licensing of operators, as well as the use of lights on highways, with specific provisions for definitions, fees, inspections, accidents, and violations.

-Under Act No. 2159, 'motor vehicles' are all vehicles propelled by any power other than muscular power, except traction engines, road rollers, street sweepers and sprinklers, lawn mowers, and vehicles which run only on rails or tracks.
+“Motor vehicles” are vehicles propelled by power other than muscular power, except traction engines, road rollers, street sweepers and sprinklers, lawn mowers, and vehicles that run only on rails or tracks.

-The term 'operator' includes every person operating a motor vehicle whether he is licensed or not to do so.
+An “operator” includes every person operating a motor vehicle whether or not he is licensed.

-A motor vehicle must be registered in accordance with the provisions of the Act and the person operating it must be licensed to operate such motor vehicle under the Act.
+No motor vehicle shall be used or operated on any highway unless registered under the Act, and not by any person who has not been licensed to operate such motor vehicle under the Act.

-No license shall be issued to any person under eighteen years of age, and no person under eighteen is permitted to operate a motor vehicle on any highway.
+No license shall be issued to any person under eighteen (18) years of age, and no person under eighteen may be permitted to operate a motor vehicle upon any highway.

 Analyze Cases Smarter, Faster